ctr-alt-f3/CanSat-software-vision-imagination/README.md

 WE LOST.
-THERE IS NOTHING MORE - NO CODE NO CANS NO RADIO
+THERE IS NOTHING MORE - NO CODE NO CANS NO RADIO - approximetly 5 hour work is uselsess now